imapex/gbos_iox/README.md

 # Setup and PreRequisites

-To build and replicate this demonstraiton you'll need access to an IOx device with a Serial Port, and a compatible Arduino device.
+To build and replicate this demonstration you'll need access to an IOx device with a Serial Port, and a compatible Arduino device.
 The original demonstration was created using a **Cisco C819HG-4G-G-K9** router and an **Arduino UNO**, however other models of each could be used.

 ## IOx Router/Host